 The standards for admission, program requirements, and the procedure for evaluation are outlined below.

-Potential applicants are invited but not required to attend an informational meeting about the program at 5 pm on Monday, March 4, 2019 in Room 241 Gibson Hall.
+Potential applicants are invited but not required to attend an informational meeting about the program at 5 pm on Monday, March 2nd, 2020 in Room 342 Nau Hall.

 Admission to the Program

 Unless they intend to graduate early, students apply to the program in the spring of the third year.
 Students wishing to join the program should first declare a major in the Department, either in Government or Foreign Affairs.
 Students seeking admission to the DMP should be on track to graduate with Departmental and University grade point averages of 3.4 or above.

 Students are encouraged to complete a politics research methods course, such as PLAD 2222, PLAP 4300 or PLAD 4500 before the start of the DMP year.
 However, we are aware that space in these courses is often limited.
 Moreover, not every student’s thesis project is forwarded by these courses, and many students may find equally useful research methods courses in other departments.

 DMP application materials should be emailed to Prof. Pete Furia at email@example.com no later than 5PM on Friday, April 3rd, 2020.
 Application materials should include the following:

 - An unofficial copy of your most recent transcript.